AwayJob/grasscutter-wiki/Troubleshooting.md

 - You don't have java in your PATH.

 **Solutions**:
-- Make sure you have [java](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) installed or [add it to PATH manually](https://www.java.com/en/download/help/path.html).
+- Make sure you have [java](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) installed and [add it to PATH manually](https://www.java.com/en/download/help/path.html).

 ## [Dispatch] No SSL cert found!
 Falling back to HTTP server.